lpinilla/vim-codepainter/README.md

 ### Known Issues

 There are some cases where it's hard to delete a paint unless you find the exact positions where you placed it using `echom g:marks[<line_number>]`.
 To avoid using this, there is a function called `:PainterEraseLine <line_number>` which can delete all the marks on that line.

+Also, there are some cases in which the saved marks aren't loaded automatically when you open a file.
+In this cases, just using the command "PainterLoadMarks" will solve the issue.

 ### Bugs